-Originally Published: March 23, 2001 - Last Updated / Reviewed On: September 11, 2008
+Originally Published: March 23, 2001 - Last Updated / Reviewed On: February 6, 2015

 A friend of mine is living with someone who might have just got measles (results pending).
 If true, and my friend has also got it, how contagious is it?
 I think it is measles, rather than German measles, which I had as a child.
 Does past illness provide any defense?
 That is, can you get it twice?
 I presume having had German measles does not provide any protection against measles.

 How is it transmitted?
 Like a cold?
-(Physical contact, common contact with hard surfaces, and maybe airborne.)
+(Physical contact, common contact with hard surfaces, and maybe airborne?)

 - High fever, rash, runny nose, watery eyes, and coughing are some of the symptoms of measles.

-For now, you may consider maintaining healthy habits like eating a balanced diet, resting enough, and exercising moderately; all of these actions can be an overall boost to your immune system.
-If your friend or her/his roommate is diagnosed with measles, you may want to keep watch for the symptoms listed above.
+For now, you may consider maintaining healthy habits like eating a balanced diet, getting plenty of rest, exercising moderately, and washing your hands; all of these actions help support a healthy immune system.
+If your friend or her/his roommate is diagnosed with measles, keep an eye out for the symptoms listed above.
 Anytime you feel sick, especially when your symptoms include a high fever or rash, it's a good idea to visit a health care provider.
-Students at Columbia can make an appointment by calling x4-2284 or logging into Open Communicator, or by going straight to urgent care.
+Here's hoping that the roommate in question just has a cold, and that you'll avoid any illness at all.